JimCzuprynski/OracleLiveLabs/rag25/09-interact-with-chatbot/interact-with-chatbot.md

     - Next, it captures either the appropriate *email address* or *social media handle* of the sender to which we'd be responding.
 Then, it constructs the prompt that will be sent to our specified generative AI service.

-    - Note the call to the **pkg_rag_processing.summary_document** PL/SQL package procedure.
-The code for that package is available in the scripts you downloaded (see **pkg_rag_processing.sql**).
+    - Note the call to the **pkg\_rag\_processing.summary\_document** PL/SQL package procedure.
+The code for that package is available in the scripts you downloaded (see **pkg-rag-processing.sql**).
 That procedure invokes logic to retrieve the top four approximate matches to the selected message text and returns those matching document chunks in paragraph format.

     ![Page-500-03](images/SMR-buildprompt-code.png)

-    - Finally, the code that the *RenderAnswer* process executes submits the engineered prompt to the OpenAI AI service we've configured using the **APEX_AI.GENERATE** procedure.
+    - Finally, the code that the *RenderAnswer* process executes submits the engineered prompt to the OpenAI AI service we've configured using the **APEX\_AI.GENERATE** procedure.
 OpenAI then uses the specified generative AI model - in our case, **gpt-4o** - to perform some additional refinement of the response before it's returned for human review.

     ![Page-500-04](images/SMR-renderanswer-code.png)

-7. Feel free to explore the myriad messages presented here, choose a sentiment and format, and generate a response to the message to see how the generative AI aspects of the application work.
+6. Feel free to explore the myriad messages presented here, choose a sentiment and format, and generate a response to the message to see how the generative AI aspects of the application work.

-8. **You have now completed this Live Lab.** You may sign out of your Oracle 23ai ADB Always Free environment.
+**You have now completed this Live Lab.** You may sign out of your Oracle 23ai ADB Always Free environment.

 ## Learn More
 * [Property Graph Developer’s Guide](https://docs.oracle.com/en//database/oracle/property-graph/23.3/spgdg/index.htm)